Medicine Overview of Pioglaz Tablet

 How to use Pioglaz Tablet

 Take this medicine in the dose and duration as advised by your doctor.
 Swallow it as a whole.
 Do not chew, crush or break it.
-It can be taken with or without food, but it is better to take Pioglaz 15mg Tablet at a fixed time.
+Pioglaz 15mg Tablet may be taken with or without food, but it is better to take it at a fixed time.

 How Pioglaz Tablet works